Blazam-App/docs.blazam.org/docsource/admin/webhooks.md

 To create a subscription, go to `Configure`->`Webhooks` and create a new connection.

-Each connection shows the status of the last communication attempt to allow for easy identification of misccofigured connections.
+Each connection shows the status of the last communication attempt to allow for easy identification of misconfigured connections.

 ## Audit and Monitoring
 Webhooks by their very nature, are transparent.
 Failure is invisible